How to: Graffiti Removal

-Baking Soda, as well as Baking Soda based products, are perfect for helping restore vast areas of masonry, brick, concrete and other surfaces, including removing graffiti.
+Baking Soda, as well as Baking Soda-based products, are perfect for helping restore vast areas of masonry, brick, concrete and other surfaces, including removing graffiti.

-Of course, the right solution for you will depend on whether you are working with spray graffiti or chalk based graffiti.
-For example, pressure washers are best suited to removing chalk based graffiti and soda based products are more effective at tackling spray paint.
+Of course, the right solution for you will depend on whether you are working with spray graffiti or chalk-based graffiti.
+For example, pressure washers are best suited to removing chalk-based graffiti and soda based products are more effective at tackling spray paint.

-Here’s our top tips on how to approach the removal process…
+Here are our top tips on how to approach the removal process…

 Before you attempt to remove the graffiti, you should make sure that the surface you are working with is clean, as this will allow you to achieve the very best results.
 And make sure you are prepared before you start by making sure that you have all the equipment you need to safely and effectively remove the paint.
 This includes tools such as scrapers, brushes and safety goggles.

-Oh and whether you’re working with rough or smooth surfaces, you should always start by cleaning the area with hot, soapy water first before you proceed with your chosen graffiti removal method.
+Oh, and whether you’re working with rough or smooth surfaces, you should always start by cleaning the area with hot, soapy water first before you proceed with your chosen graffiti removal method.